jhemmige/Password_Hashing_Application_Optionaires/README.md

 2. Create a Maven Project.
 3. In the POM.xml , we need the following Libraries.
 These latest versions of these libraries can be obtained from MavenRepository.
 4. https://mvnrepository.com/
-  a. "io.rest-assured"
+5. -io.rest-assured
-  b.
-Com.fasterxml.jackson.core- jackson-databind
+6. -Com.fasterxml.jackson.core- jackson-databind
   c.
 Com.fasterxml.jackson.core- jackson-core
   d.
 Com.fasterxml.jackson.core - jackson-annotations
   e.
 Com.google.code.gson- gson